Michael Nylander

-Michael Gunnar Nylander (born 3 October 1972) is a Swedish former professional ice hockey centre and current assistant coach with the Mississauga Steelheads in the Ontario Hockey League.
-He competed for the Swedish national team in the 1998 Winter Olympics and the 2002 Winter Olympics.
+Michael Gunnar Nylander (born 3 October 1972) is a Swedish former professional ice hockey centre and coach.
+He played for fifteen seasons in the NHL, and represented the Swedish national team in multiple Olympics and World Championships.

 Playing career

-Nylander was drafted by the Hartford Whalers in the third round (59th overall) in the 1991 NHL Entry Draft.
+Nylander was drafted by the Hartford Whalers in the third round (59th overall) in the 1991 NHL entry draft.
 In the NHL, he has played for the Hartford Whalers (1992–1994), Calgary Flames (1994–98), Tampa Bay Lightning (1999), Chicago Blackhawks (1999–2002), Washington Capitals (2002–03), and Boston Bruins (2004), New York Rangers (2005–07), and Washington Capitals (2007–09).

-Nylander scored his first career NHL goal on 27 November 1992 in his 16th game at the famed Boston Garden in a 5-4 Whalers loss.
-Rejean Lemelin was the Bruins goaltender.
+Nylander scored his first career NHL goal against Réjean Lemelin on 27 November 1992 in his 16th game at Boston Garden in a 5–4 Whalers loss.
 The following season, although he was third in scoring for the Whalers at that time, he was sent down to their AHL affiliate Springfield Indians due to repeated defensive lapses.
-He was recalled after four games in Springfield, but that stint makes Nylander one of the two final players who ever played for the storied Indians to be active in professional hockey.

-Nylander was signed by the New York Rangers for the 2005–06 season and played well with All-Star right-winger Jaromír Jágr.
-He centred the first line and first power play unit.
-Statistically, Nylander had his best season as he helped the Rangers reach 100 points for the first time since 1994.
+Nylander was signed by the New York Rangers for the 2005–06 season, playing frequently with right-winger Jaromír Jágr.
+He centered the first line and first power play unit and helped the Rangers reach 100 points for the first time since 1994.

 Following their 4–3 overtime victory over the Boston Bruins on 8 April 2006, Nylander was interviewed by NBC's Pierre McGuire.
-He slipped the word "shit" on live television, when speaking about his relationship with Pierre McGuire back in Hartford.
+He dropped the word "shit" on live television when speaking about his relationship with Pierre McGuire back in Hartford.
 Bill Clement mentioned there was no 5-second delay, however Clement and the rest of the NBC crew did issue an immediate apology.
 Nylander scored the game-winning goal in overtime.
 The National Hockey League and the Federal Communications Commission never made a decision on this situation.

-Prior to the 2007–08, as reported on the Edmonton Oilers website, Nylander's agent had agreed to a contract with the Oilers.
+Prior to the 2007–08 season Nylander's agent had agreed to a contract with the Oilers.
 While expecting to receive a signed contract, the Oilers instead found out that he had signed with the Washington Capitals.